JuanjoSalvador/NyaaPy/README.md

     ```

 3. If you are ussing a clonned repo, please create a new branch named `patch-<username>-<version>`.
 Example: `patch-juanjosalvador-0.2`

-4. Always use the code into `src` folder, never the package.

 ## License